Designing the Travel Screen for “The Oregon Trail”

 The entire team agreed that we should replace the Alpha version of the travel screen with the new design — and this is what we included in the finished product that MECC published in July 1985.
 Needless to say, the new travel screen was extraordinarily successful.
 Instead of being bored with this screen, kids paid very close attention to it — a major improvement from the Alpha version.
 Of course, most kids watch the animation more closely than the data, but at least they remain fully engaged.
 Ultimately, this screen became the de facto branding for the entire product.
 In other words, when people think of The Oregon Trail, the first image that comes to mind is usually the travel screen.
 Furthermore, this is the screen that most often appears when people publish a screen capture from the product.

-In fact, in almost any story on the internet that purports to show a screen from the “original” Oregon Trail game, what actually appears is the travel screen from the 1985 Apple II version.
+In fact, in almost any story on the internet that purports to show a screen from the “original” Oregon Trail game, what actually appears is the travel screen from the 1985 design (either the Apple II version, or the nearly identical IBM version).
 But in a way this makes sense, because most of the features and details that people associate with the game actually originated in the 1985 product.

 For more stories about the creation of The Oregon Trail, see the died-of-dysentery website.